sarbull/onda-mvc/README.md

 # Details

 A simple MVC in PHP.
-Named after a toilet paper.
-It's a crap but it gets your job done.

 # Config
 Just create a new config.php out of config/config.php.txt and configure it as you need.